 1. When the potential resident wants to apply for residency at Bayview, they must:

-• Meet with the Manager and Wellness Coordinator who will ascertain whether or not the potential resident can benefit from the services provided by Bayview Retirement Home and whether or not the potential resident meets the criteria for admission into Bayview Retirement Home.
+• Meet with the Manager, who will ascertain whether or not the potential resident can benefit from the services provided by Bayview Retirement Home and whether or not the potential resident meets the criteria for admission into Bayview Retirement Home.

 • Complete an application

 • Obtain a physician history and physical (form from Bayview)

 2. When the resident is serious about residing at Bayview, the Manager will complete a Mini mental assessment.
 If it is less than 25 the resident may not meet the Criteria for Admission.

 3. The Manager will review the application and make a decision based on the above whether the person is suitable for admission to Bayview.

 4. After the application is approved the resident will be placed on the waiting list.

 5. When an occupancy is available and is offered to the resident:

 • The resident will be contacted and given up to one (1) week to accept the room offer.
 An appointment may be scheduled to see the room during this week.